tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * The `token_ids` counter is first incremented so that a new token can be minted; the new token id is stored as a uint named `token_id`.

-* The mint function is then called passing it the owner's address from `registerVehicle` and the new `token_id`.
+* The mint function is then called, passing it the owner's address from `registerVehicle` and the new `token_id`.

-* The `_setTokenURI` function is then called to set the new token's `URI` based upon it's id.
+* The `_setTokenURI` function is then called to set the new token's `URI` based upon its id.

-* A newly defined car with a corresponding `vin` and a given number of `accidents` is then added to the car mapping with it's mapped `token_id`, and the new token_id is returned.
+* A newly defined car with a corresponding `vin` and a given number of `accidents` is then added to the car mapping with its mapped `token_id`, and the new token_id is returned.

 ```solidity
  function reportAccident(uint token_id, string memory report_uri) public returns(uint) {